Filipino Rice Farmers: What We Can Learn from their Struggle

-Lessons from the Plight of Filipino Rice Farmers
+The Complex Situation of Filipino Rice Farmers

 How does a country like the Philippines, with a long history of rice production employing a significant chunk of its population, become the number one importer of rice, beating even China?
+It is a long and complex story, of course, and one that doesn’t always center the Filipino rice farmers themselves.

 It is a story of tax reforms, import regulations, and a government’s choices and regarding its people.

-Currently, farmers and their families find themselves seeking other employment in urban areas.
+Currently, Filipino rice farmers and their families find themselves seeking other employment in urban areas.
 They are mostly finding work in construction, food services, factories, and domestic work.
 These jobs don’t necessarily offer better income than rice farming, but they do provide more stability, and moreover often include non-monetary benefits such as health insurance and paid leave.
 The migration of farmworkers to cities translates into abandoned farmland, sometimes repurposed for other uses, including real-estate development.

 Is the gradual elimination of local agricultural production going to ensure food security for a rapidly growing population of over 100 million people?